January 29, 2019

 It was announced on Tuesday that Aetna — which has recently merged with CVS Health — has teamed up with Apple to launch a new app and wellness program.

 The app, Attain, is a health experience designed by Aetna in collaboration with Apple.
-Through the use of an Apple Watch, the Attain app will provide Aetna members personalized goals, track their daily activity levels, recommend healthy actions, and ultimately reward them for taking these actions to improve their well-being, the CVS Health press release states.
+Through the use of an Apple Watch, the Attain app will provide Aetna members personalized goals, track their daily activity levels, recommend healthy actions, and ultimately reward them for taking these actions to improve their well-being, according to a CVS Health announcement.

 The best part?
 Members can score a free Apple Watch as long as they’re taking care of themselves — users can opt to redeem points for gift cards or toward payments for an Apple Watch by meeting activity goals and other health-related challenges.